Marijuana Stocks to Watch in 2022

 Thanks to a massive investment from tobacco giant Altria Group, Cronos Group reported a $1.5 billion cash pile on its balance sheet at the end of 2019.
 The Altria investment will also allow Cronos to expand its distribution and its global reach, thanks to the massive distribution network of the maker of Marlboro.

 Cronos Group shares have fallen significantly (~70%) from their all-time high of $29 CAD in early 2019 which was the peak of the marijuana stock rush.

 2. Canopy Growth

 Canopy Growth is one of the largest and most well-known marijuana stocks, listed on the Toronto Stock Exchange and on the NYSE with a market capitalization of almost $6 billion.
 A Canadian company, it is mainly involved in the Canadian medical marijuana market but also participates in the recreational market via its cannabis derivative products (sparkling waters, chocolates, etc.).
 Canopy Growth also has a global presence and is developing and marketing products in many other countries, including the US, Spain, Australia, Denmark, Chile, Jamaica etc.

 The company boasts some of the largest revenues among publicly listed peers, with just under $400 million in 2019 revenues, up almost 5x in two years.
-Most importantly, it is sitting on $1.5 billion in cash with just over $500 million in debt, meaning that it has the necessary resources to navigate the difficult times most companies are currently going through.
+Most importantly, it is sitting on $1.5 billion in cash with just over $500 million in debt.

 Recently, Constellation Brands, a leading international beer, wine & spirits company and the maker of Corona, Modelo and Svedka, 2upped its stake in Canopy Growth through warrants worth around $200 million.
 The investment follows Constellation Brands’ previous investment in Canopy Growth and shows a clear vote of confidence in the company’s future.